theodox/tadwtf/tadwtf_outline.md

 			-  The key thing that matter is **making the team pay attention to artists time and how it is spent.**
 			-  It it takes a title to do that, then great
 	*  Segue: Now time for about tactics
+		-  Like strategy there are a million details we don't want to cover.
 		-  When I say tactics, you should hear "help" or "service"  #cleric
 		-   tactics matters
 			+  small improvements are the core of the bond between TA and Art